Yvaine's confession of love to Tristan while he's in mouse form.

 "you want to know what the captain really said to me?
 He told me that my true love was right in front of my eyes...(Yvaine starts to glow) ...and he was right."

-The rough-and-tumble crew revealing that they've always known that Captain Shakespeare is 'a bit of a whoopsie'.
+The rough-and-tumble crew revealing that they've always known that Captain Shakespeare is 'a bit of a whoopsie', and that no matter what else he is, he is their captain.

 Really, any moment with Tristan and Yvaine after they're taken aboard Captain Shakespeare's ship.